Brooklyn Drop-In Play Spaces and Kiddie Gyms

 Opened by a pair of neighborhood moms in June 2015, this play space features gorgeous, custom-made equipment, including a wooden climbing wall, hidden ladders, and tunnels made from rope netting.
 Drop-in play is offered seven days a week.
 Read our full review for more info and pics.

-2021: Play sessions available only on weekends by reservation.
+2021: Play sessions are available on weekends by reservation.
+Bonus: Enter for FREE on Sunday afternoons after 3pm.

 145 Brooklyn Avenue, between St. Marks Avenue and Prospect Place